 These guidelines are now in effect.
 We set the date as March 2017, after giving our members six months’ notice to make the changes.

-Some members have reported resistance from colleagues to displaying the Crossref DOI on the landing page as a link (they say the DOI link in that location appears superfluous as it appears to link to itself).
-The Crossref DOI must be displayed as a link, because it is both an identifier and a persistent link.
+Some members have reported resistance from colleagues to displaying the Crossref DOI on the landing page as a link (they say the link in that location appears superfluous as it appears to link to itself).
+However, the Crossref DOI must be displayed as a link, because it is both an identifier and a persistent link.
+It is also part of the membership terms agreed to when members join Crossref.
 It is easier for users when members display the DOI as a full link as they can copy it easily.
 Also, many users don’t know what a DOI is, but they know what a link is.
 We want to encourage the DOI to be used as a persistent link, and to be shared and used in other applications (such as reference management tools).
 A fully linked DOI enables this, wherever it appears.

 Do we need to redeposit our metadata to update the DOI display?